 You may not have heard of the Greenwich Royal Observatory, but the research done there impacts your life on a daily basis.
 It’s the home of the Prime Meridian and Greenwich Mean Time (GMT).
 This topic had never really piqued my interest before, but being at the observatory and learning about the history was fascinating.
 And kids will love the planetarium.
 The Observatory is part of Greenwich Maritime which made the very exclusive list of UNESCO World Heritage Sites.
-If that is not enough to convince you, the view from the Greenwich Observatory is one of the best in London.
+If that is not enough to convince you, the Greenwich Observatory has one of the best views of London.

 Greenwich is a borough in southeast London that is accessible by DLR (part of the London Underground i.e. Tube) using the Greenwich Cutty Sark stop.
-You can also take the MBNA Thames Clipper (buy a discount ticket that includes fare for the Thames Clipper and admission to the Greenwich Royal Observatory).
-National Maritime Museum has limited parking available for £15 the day.
+You can also take the MBNA Thames Clipper.
+The National Maritime Museum has limited parking available for £15 the day.
 You can easily spend a whole day as there are many things to do in Greenwich.

 We got lucky with the perfect weather the day we visited, so I really enjoyed the walk from our car to the Observatory.
 The last bit was pretty steep, but those views are really worth it.
 It was a little foggy when we first arrived, but when that cleared later in the day we could see all the way to St. Paul’s.
 The grass in this park is also some of the greenest I have ever seen.
 We saw lots of picnickers enjoying it.